qorix-group/process_description/process/process_areas/safety_management/safety_management_workproducts.rst

    for your project (documented in the PMP), to be able to demonstrate completeness as described in :need:`gd_guidl__saf_package`.
    It is not really a work product definition, but this is the best way to link to the tailored out standard work products.

+.. needextend:: docname is not None and "process_areas/safety_management" in docname :+tags: safety_management